EmersonYang3/VonBuddies/README.md

 ## JFG (Just For Gags)

-## Saw this meme like a week ago and thought it actually looked like it could make a really good FNAF styled loading screen and transition it into a anti privacy screen!
+##           Honestly, I thought it would be funny to see how it would actually
+          look as an anti-privacy screen.
+The idea hit me when I was randomly in bed, scrolling on Instagram and saw the anti-privacy screen so I made this just for laughs and gags lol.

 ## Audios: